turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

 .sort: return a new array where the elements are sorted alphabetically (if strings) or ascending (if numbers)

-.each: iterate through each element
+.each: iterate through each element over a collection

 .join: mash together elements into one string